Vinayakj009/assignment/README.md

 3. MONGO_PORT: The port on which mongo db is running.
 4. MONGO_HOST: The ip address where mongo db is running.
 Do not use "localhost" or "127.0.0.1", as this will resolve to the container.
 You can use the host ip address on a network such as "192.168.0.105".
 This will work.
 5. MONGO_DB_NAME: The name of the database to which data has to be stored.
+6. AUTH_SECRET: This is the secret key used to encrypt user's password before it is stored on the database.
+7. JWT_SECRET: This is the secret key used to sign, encode and decode the json web token.
-6. RANDOM_STRING: This is the random string that was mentioned in the problem statement.
+8. RANDOM_STRING: This is the random string that was mentioned in the problem statement.

 Next run the following command